Jan Masaryk: Minister-plenipotentiary in London

 Starting in 1935, the Sudeten German leader Konrad Henlein had visited London four times between 1935-1938 to give speeches criticising Czechoslovakia.
 Masaryk realized belatedly that Czechoslovakia was losing the propaganda war as the British media became enamoured of Henlein.
 In late December 1936 Masaryk gave an address to a group of British MPs to make the case for Czechoslovakia.
-Much of the address concerned defending the decision on part of Beneš to sign an alliance with the Soviet Union in 1935, which was unpopular in Britain.
+Much of the address concerned defending the decision by Beneš to sign an alliance with the Soviet Union in 1935, which was unpopular in Britain.
 Masaryk argued that the alliance was necessary as it brought the Soviet Union around to defending the international order created by the Treaty of Versailles instead of trying to undermine it as had previously been the case.
 Masaryk concluded: "If we treat Russia as a pariah, it cannot be excluded that Russia and Germany could again get together."
 After his speech, Masaryk had an informal question and answer session with the assembled MPs.
 The two MPs that Masaryk spoke to the most were Sir Austen Chamberlain and Winston Churchill.
 Churchill warned Masaryk that British public opinion was turning against Czechoslovakia because of the Sudetenland issue, which the German government "would be able to use against us".

 In May 1937, the Foreign Secretary, Anthony Eden, introduced Masaryk to the newly crowned king, George VI.
 Eden told the king that "the political and economic situation in Czechoslovakia, Sir, is good and firm."
 At the same audience, Ribbentrop greeted the king by giving him the Nazi salute, to which the king responded to with a bemused smile.
-The interaction between Ribbentrop and George left Masaryk uncertain to regard this as either silly or sinister.
+The interaction between Ribbentrop and George left Masaryk uncertain as to whether to regard this as either silly or sinister.
 Masaryk reported to Prague that it would be unwise to place too much trust in Britain, which regarded Czechoslovakia as a problem in Europe.
 By 1938, Masaryk was reporting: "The English dislike us intensely.
 We are a deadweight for them and they curse the day on which we were founded."